5 Signs Your Company Needs a Fractional CMO

 5. You Feel Your Business Needs Fresh Perspective

 Marketing plans and initiatives are dynamic things.
-Just because your marketing plan has been killing it for years doesn’t guarantee it will continue to deliver results in 2022.
+Just because your marketing plan has been killing it for years doesn’t guarantee it will continue to deliver results.
 Marketing, especially the same marketing year after year, can get tired and eventually become ineffective over time.
 If you believe your marketing is on the verge of becoming stale (or has long passed its sell-by date) you may want a fresh perspective.